According to a new research published today, our atmosphere is a superior shield from meteoroids than analysts thought.

 At the point when a meteor comes plunging toward Earth, the high-weight air before it saturates its pores and breaks, pushing the body of the meteor separated and making it detonate.

-Jay Melosh, a professor of Earth, Atmospheric and Planetary Science at Purdue University said, “There’s a big gradient between high-pressure air in front of the meteor and the vacuum of air behind it.”
+Jay Melosh, a professor of Earth, Atmospheric and Purdue University said, “There’s a big gradient between high-pressure air in front of the meteor and the vacuum of air behind it.”

 “If the air can move through the passages in the meteoroids, it can easily get inside and blow off pieces.”